moinox80/cm2104-group-webapp-group_y/readme.md

 #API's

+##look into
+-leaflet.js
+-mapquest
+-and a way to get imdb api or omdb for dilming locations

 ## movies:
 -IMDB API : https://rapidapi.com/apidojo/api/imdb8   a API to get movie and tv series information, will primeraly be used for filming locations.
 500 per month